gymbowfits/LeetCode/README.md

 # LeetCode Solutions

-See for the list and description of problems: https://leetcode.com/problemset/all/
+For the list and description of problems: https://leetcode.com/problemset/all/